hootlex/laravel-friendships/README.md

 This package gives Eloqent models the ability to manage their friendships.
+You can easily design a Facebook like Friend System.

 ##Models can:
 - Send Friend Requests
 - Accept Friend Requests